Conformal totally symmetric arbitrary spin fermionic fields

-To illustrate the field content given in \rf{man02-12112012-01} we use the shortcut $\psi_{k'}^{s'}$ for the field $\psi_{k'}^{a_1\ldots a_{s'}}$ and note that, for $d\geq 6$ and arbitrary $s$, fields in \rf{man02-12112012-01} can be presented as in Table I.
+In order to illustrate our field content presented in \rf{man02-12112012-01} let us use the shortcut $\psi_{k'}^{s'}$ for the field $\psi_{k'}^{a_1\ldots a_{s'}}$.
+We note then that, for $d\geq 6$ and arbitrary $s$, fields in \rf{man02-12112012-01} can be presented as in Table I.

 { }